 Similar to the crown, the ring was another important part of the royal insignia.
 Its place is on the finger which in palmistry belongs to the Sun, so we can say that the ring is just a miniature crown.
 The symbolism is the same.
 The practice of “kissing the ring” existed at least since the Middle Ages.
-It is adopted both by Papacy and Italian Mafia, according to Mario Puzo.
+It is adopted both by Papacy and the Italian Mafia, according to Mario Puzo.
 Kissing the ring, meant recognizing the supreme rule of its wearer.

 Mantle as the symbol of power

 Mantle, or the royal garment, has a very long history.
 Nowadays, the first association is that of the European kings and queens.
 But even the priestly mantle is just a more modest version of the same.
-In antiquity, mantle represented the skies, as they were seen as a cover, a cape.
-It was a very popular motif in Greek representations of gods, where it served a substitute for the wings of the angels.
+In antiquity, the mantle represented the skies, as they were seen as a cover, a cape.
+It was a very popular motif in Greek representations of gods, where it served as a substitute for the wings of the angels.
 From the same symbolism comes the cape.
 Its function in the marriage is to add the holy, celestial element.
 For this reason, even the modern superheroes have it, especially those that can fly.